 Key Points

-• Get one for complex claims, secondary claims, or if medical records are unclear.
+- Get one for complex claims, secondary claims, or if medical records are unclear.
+Skip it for “Presumptive Conditions” unless the VA denies the link.

 A nexus letter is a doctor’s written opinion.
 It links your current disability to an event injury or disease during military service.
 Think of it as a medical bridge.
 Without this bridge, the VA often can’t see the connection between your health today and your time in uniform.